Brazil alternative energy projects threatened by Abengoa's woes

-SAO PAULO Spanish conglomerate Abengoa, teetering on the verge of bankruptcy, has halted construction of power transmission lines in Brazil, a potential setback for the South America nation's bid to emerge from its worst energy crisis in 14 years.
+SAO PAULO, Dec 8 Spanish conglomerate Abengoa , teetering on the verge of bankruptcy, has halted construction of power transmission lines in Brazil, a potential setback for the South America nation's bid to emerge from its worst energy crisis in 14 years.

 Unions representing construction workers, a wind power industry group and Abengoa's sub-contractor on the new power lines said the Spanish company informed them of the interruption in recent days.